Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/Unworked session notes/session 2 notes.md

-myrthal is the party leader again. moongrove has an infested mine (OCK) between aquaduct and large city undead problem in Listaar and it has an undead problem this is between the aquaducts and obolisk. myrthal hypnotic pattern on salmon and then collected the salmon we have 8 salmon. wagon has a cutting board.
+myrthal is the party leader again. moongrove has an infested mine (OCK) between aquaduct and large city undead problem in Listaar and it has an undead problem this is between the aquaducts and obelisk. myrthal hypnotic pattern on salmon and then collected the salmon we have 8 salmon. wagon has a cutting board.
 57 research points on potentiality shard.